fkhadra/react-toastify/README.md

 ## Features

 - Can display a react component inside the toast !
+- Don't rely on `findDOMNode`
 - Has ```onOpen``` and ```onClose``` hooks.
 Both can access the props passed to the react component rendered inside the toast
 - Can be positioned
 - Define behavior per toast
+- Easy to setup
 - Super easy to customize

 ## How it works ?